janwillemnijenhuis/Swopit/README.md

 3. Perform postestimation commands according to help file.

 ## Folder structure
-The folder structure is shown in the figure below the explanation of the folder structure.<br />
+The folder structure is shown in the figure below.
+We first give an explanation of the files.<br />
 `Community Contributed Software` contains the files as sent to Stata Journal.<br />
 `Paper_new/Model` contains all development code.<br />
 &emsp;`DefModel.ado` contains all model definitions.<br />